For an Ecological Tourism!

 At the level of communities and municipalities, there have been many experimental models over the century, surviving ones include Las Gaviotas in Colombia, Marinaleda in Spain (official website), Findhorn in Scotland, along with many other ecovillages, intentional communities and small co-housing initiatives, around the world.
 Some of these host visitors as a source of income, and use 'sociocratic' and 'holacratic' models.
 More political examples of successful communes include the Zapatista communities in Chiapas, Mexico, El Panal in Caracas, Venezuela and lately Rojava-AANES in north east Syria.
 In particular, and despite setbacks, Venezuela's Bolivarian process which bases socialism on the commune as its basic cell, is bearing fruit.
 At the corporate level, Mondragon Corporation, itself a network of 80 separate cooperatives in various sectors, is a famous, large-scale and successful example of workplace democracy, but there also many more smaller, struggling recuperated factories such as Indorca in Venezuela and BIOME in Greece, the latter producing competitively-priced ecological cleaning products.
 At the macro, international level, the Global Greens, an international federation of over 100 green political parties, is steadily becoming more influential thanks to electoral successes, the emerging Progressive International brings much needed networking, discussion and coordination between various internationalist, progressive, socialist, and ecological organizations, while the Athens-based "Initiative" is a network of 30 mostly European old-style Communist and Worker's parties.

 The European Union is or at least was a promising quasi-progressive experiment despite the fact that neoliberals and conservatives usually dominated policy-making and now ultra-right misanthropes and xenophobes have risen once more in many EU countries.
 The EU had succeeded in preventing war on the continent since 1945 with the notable and sad exception of what was Yugoslavia, itself a noble multiethnic-federal-self-managed-market-socialism model which managed to work relatively well for some 40 years, and now Ukraine...
 Peace is a prerequisite for building anything while it was the first World War that postponed imminent revolutions in Western Europe.
 Whenever the ruling class of any country is with its back against the wall, it plays the nationalist card, and sadly, it usually works probably due to the hominid insecurities hidden deeply in our DNA.
 On the other hand, a few weeks before the EU 2024 Parliament elections, "Europe" sounds powerless, indifferent and divided, with nationalism and xenophobia once more rising.
 In other parts of the world it is also despised and hated, for the past (still unpaid) crimes of Colonialism, and its ongoing crimes including neocolonial conduct by European businesses, pushbacks and incarceration of asylum seekers by European governments, and arms exports by the European military-industrial-banking complex so that people on other continents can get more effectively killed and so on.
-Worse, progressive forces in Europe including the Center-Left, the Left and the Greens are increasingly co-opted by the establishment and have swallowed their tongue on many issues.
-Their slogans like the "just transition", or "tax the rich" etc are too timid and cannot inspire or unite the opposition to the polycrisis and those who created it.
-Overall, the EU project may have run out of steam.
+Worse, progressive forces in Europe have swallowed their tongue on many issues and some even try to adopt part of the far right agenda in an effort to win votes.
+Battered on many sides, the EU project seems to have run out of steam and ideas, but this will hopefuly change.

 The Chinese model, combining Deng Xiao Ping's opening-up philosophy with a renewed emphasis on Socialism and Marxism under Xi Jinping and an increasing appreciation of the paramount importance of environmental sustainability (and rapid progress in sectors such as renewable energy and EVs), is a philosophically innovative and economically successful model that does justice to a great civilization, has brought hundreds of millions out of poverty and ignorance and turned a formerly weakened, colonized country, that the imperialists tried to hook on opium, into a proud and peaceful super-power.
 If poverty is "the worst form of violence", this is no mean feat.
 Deng's reasonable hypothesis was that it is easier to divide affluence than poverty.
 And, witnessing the sudden demise of the Soviet Union, he did not opt for a multi-party system.
 Xi probably saw that the system was becoming imbalanced with a new economically powerful, and sometimes corrupt, oligarchy that could soon try to gain political power and remove all policies associated with the socialist project.
 Even before the pandemic, China shared many similarities and problems with the 'Western' model, including environmental pressures and growing inequality, authoritarianism and surveillance.
 During the pandemic it appears that the zero-Covid policy created additional hardships yet the end result was successful.
 For outsiders living in "multi-party parliamentary democracies" with heated party politics the level of state micromanagement of public opinion may appear baffling and indicate a lack of confidence.
 But if one understands the wisdom of building and improving a successful, direct democratic rather than multi-party, socialist model that is compatible with local characteristics, culture and traditions should be weary of the cheap anti-Chinese propaganda, fear and calls for trade protectionism, peddled by some big western media.
 One could be optimistic, given the long history and achievements of the Chinese people, that, if anyone can do it, it is them: to fully attain the ever elusive combination of Liberté, Egalité, Fraternité one day, and peacefully assist the rest of the world in this direction, as they are already doing.
 As one of the oldest and largest civilizations, the Chinese traditionally are not in a rush.
 Famously the late premier Zhou Enlai replied "it is too early to say" when asked about the importance of the Parisian May of 1968 (misquoted ever since, that he was referring to the Parisian July of 1789).
 It is also encouraging to note that unlike nearly all other major powers, China so far does not have a habit of bombing, invading or staging coups in other countries, but tends to assist them with their infrastructure in a win-win model without intervening in their politics, replacing the role of the IMF in recent decades, and any progressive person would hope it continues in this constructive and peaceful path while also expanding direct democracy inside.

-The United States model is (or at least was) undoubtedly a strong and successful one, in every sense, economic, technological, cultural, scientific, military - you name it - with a solid, well-planned foundation on individual liberties, separation of powers, democratic (and direct democratic) electoral processes, federalism, and a long tradition of communalism, voluntarism and worker movements.
-However it is also characterized by huge inequalities, racism and an incomprehensible, to non-Americans, level of violence and gun culture, and is in effect a two-party system powered by a deep and gigantic military-industrial-financial-state complex behind it.
-In a way it resembles Ancient Athens in its glory days, more or less democratic inside (to a degree racist and sexist, again not unlike Ancient Athens), but authoritarian over other states.
-We are seeing encouraging signs of a progressive shift there too in recent years, with the emergence of progressives like Bernie Sanders, the US Greens, and various socialist parties and movements.
+The United States model is undoubtedly, a very strong and successful one in historic terms, in every possible sense: economic, technological, cultural, scientific, military - you name it - with a solid, well-planned foundation on individual liberties, separation of powers, democratic (and direct democratic) electoral processes, federalism, as well as a long tradition of communalism, voluntarism and worker movements.
+It is also characterized by huge inequality, racism and an incomprehensible, especially to non-Americans, level of violence and an unhealthy gun culture.
+It is in effect a two-party system powered by a deep and gigantic military-industrial-financial-state complex.
+In a way it resembles Ancient Athens in its glory days: more or less democratic inside (to a degree racist and sexist, again not unlike Ancient Athens), but authoritarian over other nations.
+We are seeing encouraging signs of a progressive shift there too in recent years, with the emergence of progressives like Bernie Sanders and the US Greens.

 The Swiss Direct Democratic and Federalist tradition which empowers citizens through the ability to call federal referenda as well as the public assembly system (Landsgemeinde) still surviving in two cantons, is also inspiring and evidently successful.
 The model of The United Nations is perhaps Humanity's greatest idea, but one could not call it an achievement yet, as it lacks real power and a clear mandate.